University of Saint Francis

 6 Student study spaces

-Observatory terrace and outside classroom
+Observatory terrace and outdoor classroom

 Project Description